Characters in Pokémon: Rise of the Rockets

 A weapons organization allied with Ford.
 Little is actually known about them, but they have become more active and more cooperative with Ford as more and more of the other side-organizations are dismantled.

-Named Déoza members introduced so far have included Dragan Argall and Naum Rhodes, during the Havoc Arc; and Commander Berker Damon.
+Named Déoza members introduced so far have included Dragan Argall and Naum Rhodes, during the Havoc Arc; and Commander Rida Damon.
 Their leader is known to be David Castle, though he has yet to make an appearance.

 The Ancient Darkrai